traclabs/dragoman_sandbox/docs/demo_curiosity_robot_simple.md

       ros2 run dragoman_sandbox curiosity_yamcs
       ```

-* In a web browser, open the terminal at: http://localhost:8090/ .
-You sould see the YAMCS Mission Control with the imetro interface loaded up.
+* In a web browser, open the terminal at: [http://localhost:8090/](http://localhost:8090/) .
+You sould see the YAMCS Mission Control with the **Curiosity** interface loaded up.

 * Run the simulation with Gazebo (spacecraft side):